johnnyclem/Dive/README.md

 ### Using SSE Server for MCP

 You can also connect to an external MCP server via SSE (Server-Sent Events).
-Add this configuration to your Dive MCP settings:
+Add this configuration to your Souls MCP settings:

 ```json
 {